 And finally, a road trip anywhere in Iceland wouldn’t be complete without stopping to say hi to some Icelandic ponies.
 Please tell me you agree, because my boyfriend definitely didn’t, and I had to beg him to stop on the side of the road after seeing one too many of these adorable little guys pass us by.
 Finally, he pulled over, and I ran across the street like a little kid to go see some of these unique species up close.
 I knew they’d be friendly, but I didn’t know just HOW friendly, as all 8 of them came strolling up to the gate immediately to greet me.
 It was just bliss, though I’m not sure the boyfriend agreed, as he wouldn’t even get out of the car except to take this photo.

-Are you going to Iceland in the near future?
+Are you going to try Iceland’s Golden Circle self drive?
 Let me know if you find this guide helpful!